flamelily-bluescsi/bluescsi/v2desktopboardanglekiteu.md

 {% include carousel2.html %}

-This is the NEW board revision (2023.10a) Desktop V2 Board Only Kit version of the BlueSCSI for 🇪🇺 EU buyers.
+This is version (2023.10a) of the BlueSCSI V2 Desktop Board Only Kit for 🇪🇺 EU buyers.
 This has the right angle header and molex.
 Some soldering will be required to complete this device.
 If you prefer a complete and tested device please choose the Full option.
 The Suface Mount Components are pre-soldered to the PCB so only through hole soldering is required.
 You will need to supply your own Raspberry Pi Pico!

-* New 2023.10a
+* PCB version 2023.10a
 * SMD already soldered
 * Right Angle headers
 * No Pico supplied